Hannah Winnick returned to the Heinrich Böll Stiftung Washington, DC in Summer 2022 as Executive Director of the Washington, DC, office.

 From 2015 to 2020, Hannah served as the founding director of the Heinrich Böll Stiftung Washington DC’s Transatlantic Democracy Program.
 There, she brought together US and European policymakers and civil society leaders to tackle shared challenges to democracy, with a strong focus on migration, refugee, and integration policy, and on questions of national memory and historical reckoning.

-Prior to joining the Foundation, Hannah worked as Transnational Liaison at Hispanics in Philanthropy (HIP), an organization dedicated to strengthening the Latino nonprofit sector in the US and Latin America.
-She has also worked with LEAD, the Mercator Capacity Building Center for Leadership and Advocacy in Berlin, to examine new models of leadership in German diplomacy.
-As a dual German-American citizen, Hannah brings a broad range of international experience, having lived, worked, and studied in Germany, France, Turkey, the Dominican Republic, Israel and Portugal.
+Hannah’s previous work experience includes several years as transnational liaison to the Mexico office at Hispanics in Philanthropy, an organization dedicated to strengthening the Latino nonprofit sector in the US and Latin America.
+She also spent time with LEAD, the Mercator Capacity Building Center for Leadership and Advocacy in Berlin, researching new models of leadership in German diplomacy.

-Hannah holds a Master in Public Policy from the Harvard Kennedy School, where she focused on international negotiation and conflict resolution and was awarded the Jane Mansbridge Award for researching women’s access to peace negotiations.
-She also holds a Bachelor’s degree in Political Science from Amherst College.
-Hannah lives with her wife in Washington, DC.
+Hannah holds a Bachelor in Political Science from Amherst College and a Master in Public Policy from the Harvard Kennedy School, where she focused on international negotiation and conflict resolution.
+She lives with her wife in Washington, DC.

 +1(202)4627512 Ext.
 226